schonauchgut/diverse-workspace/README.md

 How are we going to work in the future?

 ## About
 This is an overview of diverse workspace models for diverse workforces.
 As more and more corporations announce their post-covid19 workspace models more and more options emerge ranging from back-for-good over hybrid to super-progressive.
-This repository aims to provide you with an overview of potential models and a detailed list of employers that went public with their future working model.
+This repository aims to provide you with an overview of potential models and a detailed list of employers that went public with their future working model (to be established).
 Hope it may be of use and inspiration for both employers and employees alike.
 The list is by no means exhaustive but will benefit from your pull-requests.

 ## Models
 *Those models are defined as they came to attention to the authors of this list and are influenced by media coverage.
 Therefore, you might have come across that model in another context or connected to another employer*